opf/openproject/CONTRIBUTING.md

 Contributors have to sign a CLA before contributing to OpenProject.
 The [CLA can be found here](https://www.openproject.org/wp-content/uploads/2015/08/Contributor-License-Agreement.pdf) and has to be filled out and sent to info@openproject.org.

+## Security

+If you notice a security issue in OpenProject, please send us a gpg encrypted email to security@openproject.org and describe the issue you found.
+Download our public gpg key [here](https://pgp.mit.edu/pks/lookup?op=get&search=0x7D669C6D47533958).

+Please include a description on how to reproduce the issue if possible.
+Our security team will get your email and will attempt to reproduce and fix the issue as soon as possible.